TrevorHD/CasinoSimulator/README.md

 # CasinoSimulator

 A set of text-based casino games, built in Python, that are designed to run on the command line or Python interpreter.
-This series containes three casino favourites: blackjack, roulette, and slots.
+This series contains three casino favourites: blackjack, roulette, and slots.

 ## Scripts